 Senate Democratic leaders are practically drooling over the prospect that, after six years in the minority, they may be back in the driver’s seat.

 They feel so confident in fact, they’ve assembled a War Room to lay the groundwork for a major policy shift to the left starting the minute they take control.
-And toward the top of their agenda is eliminating a longstanding Senate institution.
+And toward the top of their agenda is eliminating a longstanding Senate institution: the filibuster.

 In its original form, which opponents derided as “talking a bill to death,” a senator could talk as long as he or she wanted on a certain bill, for as long as they wished.
 Without sitting down, that is.
 The tactic ate up precious—and limited—floor time for debate.

 The longest single senator filibuster occurred in 1957, when South Carolina segregationist Strom Thurmond spoke continually for an astonishing 24 hours 18 minutes against a civil rights measure.

 The most famous filibuster of all never even happened.
 The climax of Frank Capra’s 1939 classic “Mr. Smith Goes to Washington” comes when Senator Jeff Smith (memorably played by Jimmy Stewart) brings the Senate to a standstill with his impassioned talkathon.

 Those days, however, are over.
 The process was modified in 1970, when the Senate switched to a “two-track” system designed to keep a filibuster from freezing Senate business in its tracks.

 Though the filibuster tactic was first used long before the Civil War, the cloture option of halting it was enshrined as Senate Rule XXII.
 The only way to end a filibuster is with a vote called cloture.